Geoff Steel

-Geoffrey George Steel (born March 1949) is a British auto racing driver and engineer.
-As a driver, he entered selected rounds of the British Touring Car Championship in 1994, with a privately entered BMW 318iS In 1997 and 1998 he competed in the British GT Championship.
+Geoffrey George Steel (March 1949 — 2 October 2025) was a British auto racing driver and engineer.
+As a driver, he entered selected rounds of the British Touring Car Championship in 1994, with a privately entered BMW 318iS.
+In 1997 and 1998, he competed in the British GT Championship.

-He and his Geoff Steel Racing team has developed and raced cars for track and rally, mainly from the BMW marque.
+He and his Geoff Steel Racing team developed and raced cars for track and rally, mainly from the BMW marque.
 The team has run a BMW 320i in 2006 and 2007 for Martyn Bell.
-The team return to the BTCC in 2011 with a BMW 320si for reigning Renault Clio Cup champion, Dave Newsham.
+The team returned to the BTCC in 2011 with a BMW 320si for reigning Renault Clio Cup champion, Dave Newsham.